Galser/tf-large-state-generator-a/README.md

 # tf-large-state-generator-a

-Repo that generates  large state in Terraform.
+Repo that generates a large state in Terraform.
 Option A. Code creates "random_pets"+"random_string" resources and 3 counters that can be changed to adjust size and potential CPU load of plan/apply.